Nested Fitting

 auto

-Initial temperature.
+Starting/hottest temperature (renamed from T_INIT; the old key is a hard error naming the replacement).
 When set, T0 calibration is skipped (no probes are spent).

 T_MIN